koifissh/hackathon2024b/README.md

 - Dispatch status: O(m) where m is the number of dispatched units

 ## Conclusions
-This program has limits in that it requires a live online API service and speech recognition is highly dependent on audio quality.
-If we get pass those things, then the strengths of the program include real time analysis and appropriate emergency response classification with multilingual support.
-Besides that, there are potential expansions to be made such as adding a more indepth analysis of the severity of the call and integrating the AI with external dispatch system.
-This sort of application is needed in areas of understaffed dispatchers and high volume calls.
-It will make dispatches more efficient since emergencies can be sorted out to the appropriate emergency services.
-It'll also help with particular situations where staying on call is necessary.
-If a human dispatcher is held up on a call then that will take up valuable human resources from other calls that may need them however with AI, this should be significantly mitigated.
+In conclusion, this program helps with real time analysis and appropriate emergency response classification with multilingual support.
+It helps reduces fatigue and stress for 911 dispatchers.
+Additionally, this program helps in understaffed areas with high volume calls and make dispatches efficient and less time consuming.
+Furthermore, if a human dispatcher is held up on a call then it will take up valuable human resources from other calls however AI can mitigate that.

 ## Citations
 https://csgjusticecenter.org/publications/911-dispatch-call-processing-protocols-key-tools-for-coordinating-effective-call-triage/